Radiotherapy uses high energy x-rays to destroy lung cancer cells. You have the treatment in the hospital radiotherapy department.

 You usually have the radiotherapy during the first two cycles of chemotherapy.

 Radiotherapy can also be given after chemotherapy if you are not well enough to have chemoradiotherapy but your cancer has responded to chemotherapy.
 This is called sequential radiotherapy.

 You might have radiotherapy:

-- each day for 3 to 6 weeks (with a break at weekends)
+- each day for up to 7 weeks (with a break at weekends)

 - twice a day for 3 weeks

 Extensive disease means the cancer has spread to other parts of your body.

 You might have radiotherapy to the chest (thorax) if your cancer responded to chemotherapy.